New York Internet Sex Crimes Lawyer

 Child pornography take many forms.
 For instance, Article 263 of the New York Penal Code states that any form of sexual performance or promoting or possessing the materials related to the performance (having a video tape, photograph or other visual representation) is a crime.Examples of internet sex crimes in New York

 Not only are the potential penalties for these crimes serious, accusations of a sexual offense can also result in humiliation and embarrassment, whether you are guilty or not.
 The social stigma surrounding these offenses can damage your ability to find employment, obtain housing, and can affect your personal and professional relationships.
-Come in and speak with a qualified lawyer from Stephen Bilkis and Associates.
-We can discuss possible defense strategies with you.
-Our New York City offices serve clients throughout the five boroughs of New York City including Brooklyn, Queens, Staten Island, Manhattan and the Bronx, as well as Westchester County.
-Our Long Island offices support our clients in Nassau County and Suffolk County.
+Contact us Stephen Bilkis & Associates at 1-800-NY-NY-LAW (1-800-696-9529) to schedule a free, no obligation consultation regarding your case.
+We represent clients in Bronx, Brooklyn, Long Island, Manhattan, Nassau County, Queens, Staten Island, Suffolk County, Westchester County, and Suffolk County.